-Professor Chatterjee has been twice awarded the Thomas D. Dee II Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2006-07.
-In addition, he is a recipient of the ASUU Student Choice Teaching Award in 2010-2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
-In 2007, he was awarded the Pax Natura Peace Prize and in 2000, he was awarded the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.
+Professor Chatterjee has been a Robert J. Meyers Fellow at the Carnegie Council in 2018 and a recipient of the Daniels Fund Leadership Award in Business Ethics Education at the David Eccles School of Business in 2016.
+Earlier, he was a recipient of the University of Utah Student Choice Teaching Award in 2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
+In addition, he has been twice awarded the Thomas Dee Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2007.
+Also in 2007, he was awarded the Pax Natura Peace Prize, and in 2000, he received the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.

-Project Director: Conference and Lecture Series
+Project Director: Conferences and Lecture Series

 National Conference on Violence and Nonviolence, University of Utah, 1998

-Professor Chatterjee and the noted film producer/director Trent Harris were jointly awarded a Documentary Studies Grant at the University of Utah to make a film on the plight of child soldiers in Sierra Leone.
-The film, recently completed and featured in various events, is titled "Sierra Leone: Diamonds, Cannibals, Children with Guns."
+Professor Chatterjee and the noted film producer/director Trent Harris were the joint recipients of a Documentary Studies Grant to make a documentary film on the plight of child soldiers in Sierra Leone.
+The film was shot on location and has been featured in various events across the US.